souvik84/SwiftNav_V1/README.md

   -  step-size factor (delta)
   -  q value

-   Readers are referred to [link_of_paper] to know more about these values.
    The values of p, delta and q used in our experiments were 30, 2 and 50 respectively.
+We have mentioned the details about each of these parameters in our paper.

   ![image](https://github.com/user-attachments/assets/abd262f2-4ddf-4da9-8088-2d897dca5178)